microsoft/playwright/docs/src/getting-started-vscode-js.md

 ## Debugging Tests

 You can debug your tests right in VS Code.
-VS Code comes with some great error hanlding to help point you in the right direction when your tests fail.
+VS Code comes with some great error handling to help point you in the right direction when your tests fail.

 ### Failing Tests